Trinity College, Perth

 Trinity College is an independent day school for boys, located on the Swan River foreshore in East Perth, Western Australia.
 The school was established in 1962 when students from the city schools CBC Perth and St Patrick's Boys School moved to the new Trinity College campus.

 Trinity College is commonly shortened to Trinity or TC.
 Former students of Trinity are called Trinity Old Boys.
 Trinity is a school in the Edmund Rice tradition promoting classic and modern education, culture, dance, drama, music, service to others, spirituality, sport, and vocation.
-Trinity comprises an East Perth campus with a junior school for years 4 to 6, a middle school for years 7 to 8, and a senior school for years 9 to 12; an outdoor education wilderness at Camp Kelly Dwellingup; and sporting grounds at Waterford.
+Trinity comprises an East Perth campus with a junior school for Years 4 to 6, a middle school for Years 7 to 8, and a senior school for Years 9 to 12; an outdoor education wilderness at Camp Kelly Dwellingup; and sporting grounds at Waterford.

 History

 CBC Perth and St Patrick's Boys School

 CBC Perth was founded in 1894 by Bishop Matthew Gibney, Brother Ambrose Treacy, and the Congregation of Christian Brothers.
-The college was the second high school built in Western Australia.
 It was located in the heart of Perth on the corner of Victoria Avenue and St Georges Terrace.

-In 1938, the boarding school and some day boys moved to the new school at Aquinas College, Salter Point.
-Aquinas inherited the school colours red and black, the school crest and motto, the honour boards, and the school PSA membership and achievements.
-The new campus at Aquinas depleted student numbers at CBC Perth.
+In 1938, the boarding school and some day school boys moved to the new school at Aquinas College, Salter Point.
+Aquinas inherited the school colours red and black, the school crest and motto, the honour boards, and the school Public Schools Association (PSA) membership and achievements as well as the Headmaster.
+The new campus at Aquinas depleted student numbers at CBC Perth, which no longer accommodated boarders.
 Nearby, St Patrick's, a Christian Brothers school in the city on the corner of Wellington and Lord Streets, was overflowing.
 Many students transferred from St Patrick's, and CBC Perth continued as a day school from 1938.
-Stripped of its history, traditions and students, CBC Perth raised new honour boards and the colours blue, light blue and green, and the college set about claiming a new heritage which 24 years later would become Trinity College.
+Stripped of its history, traditions and students, CBC Perth raised new honour boards and the colours blue, light blue and green, and the College set about building a new heritage which 24 years later would become Trinity College.